awsdocs/aws-cost-management-user-guide/doc_source/amortizing-ri.md

 You can use the following columns to understand the amortized costs of your RIs for the billing period\.
 The values for these columns appear only for RI subscription line items \(also known as `RI Fee` line items\) and not for the actual instances using the RIs\.

 ** reservation/amortizedUpfrontFeeForBillingPeriod**
+Describes how much of the upfront fee for this reservation is costing you for the billing period\.
 The initial upfront payment for All Upfront RIs and Partial Upfront RIs, amortized over this month\.
 Because there are no upfront fees for No Upfront RIs, the value for No Upfront RIs is `0`\.
-This tells you how much the upfront fee for this reservation costs you for this billing period\.

 ** reservation/unusedQuantity**
 The number of RI hours that you didn't use during this billing period\.